MontiCore/monticore/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-* For templates and all generated artifacts:
+## License for for templates and all generated artifacts (informal description)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: